Speak with our nurse for help contacting this cancer center

-The staff at Washington Cancer Institute takes a personalized, patient-centered approach when it comes to cancer care.
+The staff at Washington Cancer Institute takes a personalized, patient-centered approach when it comes to the care of mesothelioma patients.
 The center specializes in the most advanced techniques in medical, surgical, and radiation oncology.

-Learn how to find the best mesothelioma treatments in our Free Mesothelioma Guide, shipped overnight to you.
+Learn how to find the best mesothelioma cancer centers and treatments in our Free Mesothelioma Guide, shipped overnight to you.

 Asbestos and Mesothelioma at Washington Cancer Institute

-Those with asbestos-related cancers can expect a wide range of cutting-edge therapies at the Washington Cancer Institute.
+Those with asbestos-related cancers like mesothelioma can expect a wide range of cutting-edge therapies at the Washington Cancer Institute.

 Regarding mesothelioma, the Washington Cancer Institute is best known for its treatment of peritoneal mesothelioma.

-Before his retirement in 2021, Dr. Paul Sugarbaker pioneered the successful treatment of peritoneal mesothelioma with the Sugarbaker Procedure, which is a combination of cytoreductive surgery and targeted heated chemotherapy.
+Before his retirement in 2021, Dr. Paul Sugarbaker pioneered the successful treatment of peritoneal mesothelioma with the Sugarbaker Procedure, which is a combination of cytoreductive surgery and targeted heated chemotherapy (HIPEC).